Cadabam's Mindtalk – Talk to Dr. Riya, Your 24/7 Voice-Based Mental Health AI Companion.

 Most people struggling with insomnia are unable to calm their minds and bodies to sleep naturally; therefore, CBT-I incorporates relaxation techniques like muscle relaxation, deep breathing exercises, meditations, or yoga that promote calmness and reduce anxiety, helping them prepare for sleep.

-Five components of CBT for insomnia
+Five components Of CBT For insomnia

 CBT-I focuses on healthy habits and behaviours that promote good sleep to rest and recharge enough.
 Five major components of CBT for insomnia are

-CBT for Sleep Consolidation
+CBT For Sleep Consolidation

 CBT helps reduce the awakeness time and enhances the natural sleep cycle, improving sleep quality.
 Many individuals who experience little sleep, repeat awakenings, difficulty maintaining sleep, or unable to fall asleep can find sleep consolidation helpful.
 The idea behind this is to create a strong connection between sleeping and bed to promote longer, more restful sleep cycles.

-CBT for Stimulus Control
+CBT For Stimulus Control

 This method improves sleep-bed connection by excluding all the activities that are unhelpful in inducing sleep.
 Such as: